kdingle88/evercraft-springboot/README.md

 #### Feature: Character Ability Modifiers Modify Attributes

-> As a character I want to apply my ability modifiers improve my capabilities in combat so that I can vanquish my enemy with extreme prejudice
+> As a adventurer I want to apply my ability modifiers improve my capabilities in combat so that I can vanquish my enemy with extreme prejudice

 - add Strength modifier to:
     - attack roll and damage dealt